WSET Level Two in Wine- Four Day In-Person Course

 In addition to classroom study this qualification requires a minimum of 11 hours of personal study and is assessed by a one-hour multiple choice examination.

-*Please note a booking form must be completed one week prior to course start date.
+*Please note a booking form must be completed two weeks prior to course start date.